tech-rules/DAVE2-Keras/README.md

 1. [Nvidia's DAVE-2 system](https://arxiv.org/pdf/1604.07316v1.pdf)
 2. [Comma.ai's steering angle model](https://github.com/commaai/research)

 Anther choice that I considered was to use transfer learning (fine-tuning of final few layers) with a pre-trained image classification CNN (e.g. VGG-16 or Inception-v3).
 The purpose of these CNNs are quite different (Imagenet classification challenge), and their parameter space is much larger than the choices (1) or (2) above.

-## System and SW details:
+## System and SW used for this project:
-NVidia GTX1080 (8GB VRAM).
-Intel Core i7 (32GB DRAM).
-Ubuntu 16.04.
-CUDA version.
-CuDNN version.
-Keras with Tensorflow backend.
-Misc.
-Python libraries (OpenCV, pandas, numpy, etc.).
+* OS: Ubuntu 16.04
+* CPU: Intel Core i7
+* System memory: 32GB
+* GPU: Nvidia GTX1080
+* GPU memory: 8GB
+* CUDA version:
+* CuDNN version:
+* Framework: Kerasa with Tensorflow backend
+* Misc Python libraries (numpy, pandas, openCV etc.)

 ## Final Architecture:
   Decided to use Nvidia architecture as a base, and customizing for problem at hand and picking some of the good ideas from Comma.
 Here is a diagram of Nvidia's DAVE-2 architecture from the above paper.